 - Your home Faculty may ask you for descriptions of the units that you propose to undertake.
 You will find these in the Monash University online Handbook at the links above.
 If any additional information is required, you should contact the Ukrainian Studies convenor at Marko.Pavlyshyn@monash.edu

-Note that the stated date for receipt of cross-institutional application forms is 27 January.
+Note that the stated date for receipt of cross-institutional application forms is at the end of January.
 Recognising that this deadline may be difficult for students to meet, especially students entering university for the first time, the Monash Faculty of Arts will endeavour to be flexible in receiving application forms.
-However, they should be received as early as possible and no later than one week before the commencement of Orientation Week (i.e., 18 February 2013 at the latest).
+However, they should be received as early as possible and no later than one week before the commencement of Orientation Week.

-Procedure for Monash Students in Faculties other than Arts, and students at universities other than Monash, who wish to enrol in a Diploma in Languages (Ukrainian)
+Procedure for Monash Students in Faculties other than Arts who wish to enrol in a Diploma in Languages (Ukrainian)